MooVC/MooVC/README.md

 - Added a MulticastDelegateExtensions.PassiveInvoke method that will invoke a multicast delegate absorb any errors encountered.
 - Changed the invocation of the ProcessStateChanged event handler of Processing.Processor to utilize the passive implementation.
 - Changed the invocation of the DiagnosticsEmitted event handler of Processing.TimedJobQueue to utilize the passive implementation.
+- Changed Diagnostics.DiagnosticsEmittedEventHandler to an async variant named Diagnostics.DiagnosticsEmittedAsyncEventHandler (**Breaking Change**).
+- Changed Diagnostics.EmitDiagnosticsExtensions.Invoke to an async variant named Diagnostics.EmitDiagnosticsExtensions.InvokeAsync (**Breaking Change**).
+- Changed Processing.ProcessorStateChangedEventHandler to an async variant named Processing.ProcessorStateChangedAsyncEventHandler (**Breaking Change**).

 ## Bug Fixes

-- Corrected the scope for the State setter on Processing.Processor
+- Corrected the scope for the State setter on Processing.Processor (**Breaking Change**).